rojerthat07/rojerthat07/README.md

 ## I'm a Web Developer, Student, and Soon to be a Streamer!
 - 👨‍💻 I’m a Computer Science Student
-- 🎫 I’m focuses on being a Front-End Developer yet I had knowledge on the Server-Side Development
+- 🎫 I’m a Front-End Developer yet I had enough knowledge on the Server-Side Development
 - 👯 I’m looking to collaborate with other content creators
 - 🏆 2020 Goals: Have a Job in the IT Industry
 - ♟️ Fun fact: I play chess, I lift weights, I can play guitar and I enjoy playing videogames